College football early signing period winners, and others with work to do

 The staff has 17 total commitments and only one is ranked as a four-star.
 Kelly landed only 12 ESPN 300 commitments during his time as head coach of Oregon, but none of his classes was ranked this low.
 He also didn't have the early signing period back then, which has turned recruiting into a different process.

-Oregon currently has the top-two ranked prospects in California committed and six ESPN 300 commits from California, so even if there are quite a few recruits left unsigned in January, many of the top local recruits have already come off the board.
+Oregon currently has the top-two-ranked prospects in California committed and six ESPN 300 commits from California, so even if there are quite a few recruits left unsigned in January, many of the top local recruits have already come off the board.

 USC